 Image via Omaha’s Henry Doorly… on Facebook

-26. Cone Snail – “cigarette snail”
+26. Cone Snail – “Cigarette Snail”

 A cone snail with a patterned shell crawls across the sandy ocean floor, its siphon and proboscis extended.